cbc-sonarqube/PHP-Debby-sonar/README.md

 There are three ways to talk to Debby.

+#### GitHub out of the box

+Set up a cron to run debby periodically.
+You just provide public repository where to create the issues in.

+`0 8 * * Mon export php /var/www/vendor/alsvanzelf/debby/notify.php example/project`

+-This will create issues on that repo, 8 o'clock, every Monday morning.

 #### Email out of the box

 Set up a cron to run debby periodically.